MageSlayer: Gameplay

 The game is a 3D top-down hack-and-slash dungeon-type game, utilizing four different character classes with differing spells and abilities.
 The game offers a single-player campaign and different multiplayer options.
 The player journeys through 30 levels of dungeons, sewers, rivers of death, lava pits, and monster rooms across five realms in order to defeat each realm's ruler and gain its relic; learning and upgrading magic spells, and acquiring artifacts to help the player succeed the quest.
 Utilizing the same Vampire engine as Take No Prisoners, MageSlayer was Raven's tribute to top-down action games.
 The main inspiration for MageSlayer was Atari's game Gauntlet.

 Reception

-The game received above-average reviews.
+Upon release, MageSlayer received "generally positive" reviews by critics.
 Next Generation concluded, "Overall, the game's action, level design, and multiplayer modes (which include a Capture the Relic team option) make this game stand out from most other shooters on the block.
 For those players who possess the benefit of 3D acceleration, this title could be quite a nice one to showcase your shiny new hardware."

 The game won the award for "Action Coaster" in Computer Gaming World's 1998 Premier Awards.